 For a small country, Cambodia has a lot to offer those who have time to travel further afield.

-In the south of the country you will find the laid back coastal towns of Kampot and Kep as well as the lively beach resort of Sihanoukville.
-There are some lovely unspoilt islands where you can kick back and recharge your batteries as well as jungles, forests and the wildlife havens of The Cardamom Mountains.
+In the south of the country you will find the laid back coastal towns of Kampot and Kep.
+As well as the lively beach resort of Sihanoukville.
+There are some lovely unspoilt islands where you can kick back and recharge your batteries.
+You can also find jungles, forests and the wildlife havens of The Cardamom Mountains.
 Buses and internal flights from Siem Reap airport make getting around easy and relatively cheap.